NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 ### Visual Studio

 In Visual Studio, NuGet exposes an interface that feed providers can implement and provide to their customers.
-For more information on [how to create](../reference/extensibility/NuGet-Credential-Providers-for-Visual-Studio.md) a Visual Studio credential provider.
+For more details, please refer to the documentation on [how to create a Visual Studio credential provider](../reference/extensibility/NuGet-Credential-Providers-for-Visual-Studio.md).

 #### Available NuGet credential providers for Visual Studio